Telemetry

 def call(self, value, packet, buffer):

-return value * multiplier
+return value * self.multiplier

 POLY_READ_CONVERSION